 Example of progress

 You have 100 workers onsite.
-You will finish the job on time (progress), but it is not a productivity use of time.
+You will finish the job on time (progress), but it is not a productive use of time.

 Example of productivity